a20351766/udo.1.4.0/docs/source/developapps/transactionhandler.md

   * **Before handler**: is called before every smart contract transaction is invoked.
 The handler will usually modify the transaction context to be used by the transaction.
-The handler has access to the full range of Fabric APIs;
+The handler has access to the full range of UDO APIs;
     for example, it can issue `getState()` and `putState()`.

   * **After handler**: is called after every smart contract transaction is invoked.
-The handler will usually perform post-processing common to all transactions, and also has full access to the Fabric APIs.
+The handler will usually perform post-processing common to all transactions, and also has full access to the UDO APIs.

   * **Unknown handler**: is called if an attempt is made to invoke a transaction that is not defined in a smart contract.
 Typically, the handler will record the failure for subsequent processing by an administrator.
-The handler has full access to the Fabric APIs.
+The handler has full access to the UDO APIs.

 ## Defining a handler